Getdeck/Getdeck.github.io/docs/deck/for-devs/intro.md

 sidebar_position: 1
 ---
 # Introduction for Developers
-If you want to follow [The Twelve-Factor App](https://12factor.net/) methodology for building software you also want to adhere factor [X. Dev/prod parity](https://12factor.net/dev-prod-parity).
+If you want to follow [The Twelve-Factor App](https://12factor.net/) methodology for building software, you also want to adhere to factor [X. Dev/prod parity](https://12factor.net/dev-prod-parity).
 If you are running `docker-compose`, `vagrant` or local _virtualenv_ (of any kind) without using containers, you are not really following this approach (or at least this factor).
 You need to work with Kubernetes during development time, too.
 In order to get a close-to-production development environment, kindly ask your DevOps or operations staff to provide you